 In response to the increased emphasis placed on transparency of engagement and engagement outcomes, we have developed our engagement recording model used by the investment team.
-We redesigned our engagement log to capture greater detail about team and corporate-level engagements and the outcomes of these engagements, including measuring engagement progress against a set of milestones.
+We redesigned our engagement log to capture greater detail about team and corporate-level engagements and the outcomes of these engagements.
 We now have a single engagement tracker used across the investment teams, enabling a more collaborative stewardship approach across the company.
 Further detail on our Engagement processes can be found under Principle 9.